How is Zeffy free?

 Methods of nonprofit accounting

-The first step to understanding nonprofit accounting is to know where you have options and where specific standards are already in place for all nonprofits.
-We’ll discuss the requirements later, but let’s discuss the flexibility to make the process your own.
+The first step to understanding nonprofit accounting is to know where you have options and where specific standards are already in place for all nonprofit organizations.
+We’ll discuss the requirements for fund accounting later, but let’s discuss the flexibility to make the process your own.

 Nonprofit organizations can choose between several accounting methods.
-The most common are cash and accrual methods, both of which have benefits depending on their size and scale.
+The most common are cash and accrual methods, which have benefits depending on their size and scale.

 Cash method example: You may rent tables and chairs in April for your annual fundraising raffle in September.
 If the payment is due in September upon delivery, you record that expense in September rather than April.